My Roommate’s a Drug Addict: What to Do?

 It is important to have this conversation when they are not under the influence of drugs and when you are calm and focused.
 It may take several of these conversations over a period of time to help them see the impact of their drug use and ultimately agree to get help.
 It is also possible that these conversations are not effective, and they may become defensive, angry, and unresponsive.

 In many cases, the help of a trained professional can be ideal.
-If your roommate abuses multiple drugs, has a history of violence or mental illness, or has demonstrated suicidal thoughts or behaviors, it is important to seek professional help.
+If your roommate misuses multiple drugs, has a history of violence or mental illness, or has demonstrated suicidal thoughts or behaviors, it is important to seek professional help.
 A professional interventionist will take the lead on planning and staging the intervention, increasing the likelihood of a successful outcome.
-NCADD publishes that when a professional and experienced interventionist is used, over 90 percent of interventions succeed in getting a person to commit to obtaining professional help.
+According to NCADD, when a professional and experienced interventionist is used, over 90% of interventions succeed in getting a person to commit to obtaining professional help.

 Hosting a Formal Intervention

-Most formal interventions will have people close to the person struggling with drug abuse gather a team of people affected by their addiction to be involved in the intervention.
+Most formal interventions gather people close to the person struggling with drug use, who have been affected by their addiction, to form the intervention team.
 This “intervention team” may consist of roommates, family members, coworkers, classmates, clergy members, neighbors, and others who are affected by the addiction.
-In some forms of intervention, each member of the team will then draft a letter detailing how the addiction has personally impacted them, stating specific examples and sticking to the issue of drug addiction.
-These letters will be read during the final intervention meeting, which will be preplanned and highly structured for the best results.
+In some forms of intervention, each member of the team drafts a letter detailing how the addiction has personally impacted them, stating specific examples and sticking to the issue of drug addiction.
+These letters will be read during the final intervention meeting, which is preplanned and highly structured for the best results.
 There may be several meetings of the intervention team prior to the final meeting in order to get everything lined up and prepared.

 Team members should educate themselves on the disease of addiction and treatment options.
 It is optimal to have a few treatment programs lined up ahead of time, so the person can enter directly into a program following the intervention.
 A professional interventionist can help with this.

-When it comes time for the actual intervention, the Association of Intervention Specialists (AIS) reports that a professional interventionist will help to keep the meeting on track and moving forward.
+According to the Association of Intervention Specialists (AIS), a professional interventionist helps to keep the meeting on track and moving forward.
 These professionals can provide a detached perspective on a highly emotional situation and work toward the ultimate goal of getting your roommate the help they need for their addiction.

-During the intervention, members of the team will read their letters, identify treatment options, and outline specific consequences as to what will happen on their end if the person decides against entering into a treatment program.
-At the end of an intervention, the goal is that the individual will decide to get the help they need.
+During the intervention, members of the team read their letters, identify treatment options, and outline specific consequences as to what will happen on their end if the person decides against entering into a treatment program.
+At the end of an intervention, the goal is that the individual decides to get the help they need.

 Advice for Loved Ones